jneethling/WikiStats/README.md

 # WikiStatsAggregator
 ## Summary
-A very simple Wikipedia stats aggregator for illustrative purposes
+A very simple Wikipedia stats aggregator for illustrative purposes written in Python with Tornado

 This application makes a web socket connection to a service supplying Wikipedia updates.
 The data is added to a database if it contains some 'geo_ip' data for the purpose of serving